profilepic/profilepic/profilepic/README.md

 Rack::Handler::WEBrick.run ProfilepicService, :Port => 3000, :Host => '127.0.0.1'
 ```

-Or mount the rack (web) app in your own scripts or web framework of choice.
+Or mount the rack (web) app in your own scripts or web framework/library of choice.